mihaelacoman1/FactorialFusion/README.md

 ## 📌 Description

-FactorialFusion is an Assembly project that calculates the sum of:
- - the factorial of a given number
- - the minimum value from a vector
+FactorialFusion is an Assembly project that calculates the sum of:  the factorial of a given number and the minimum value from a vector

 ⚙️ Features